-1 We calculate these metrics based on SPGI's methodology, which sums the individual S&P 500 constituent values for NOPAT and invested capital before using them to calculate the metrics.
+1 We calculate these metrics based on SPGI's methodology, which sums the individual NC 2000 constituent values for NOPAT and invested capital before using them to calculate the metrics.
 We call this the "Aggregate" methodology.
 Get more details in Appendix III.
-See Appendix I for details on how we calculate WACC for the S&P 500 and each of its sectors.
+See Appendix I for details on how we calculate WACC for the NC 2000 and each of its sectors.

-2 For 3rd-party reviews on the benefits of adjusted Core Earnings, historically and prospectively, across all stocks, click here and here.
+2 For 3rd-party reviews, including The Journal of Financial Economics, on the benefits of adjusted Core Earnings, historically and prospectively, across all stocks, click here and here.